-Ask Molly: Three Ways to Create a Family Legacy Around Giving
+Ask Debra: Three Ways to Create a Family Legacy Around Giving

-Director of Philanthropy Molly Norton fields common questions from clients, colleagues, and community members.
+Philanthropy Lead Advisor Debra Shapira fields common questions from clients, colleagues, and community members.

 We’re often asked how to create a family legacy so that children and grandchildren carry on a tradition of giving.
 There are many ways to foster an intergenerational connection to philanthropy and inspire future generations to find passions and causes of their own.
 These can be as formal as a family foundation and as informal as an annual conversation about philanthropic passions.